icidasset/diffuse/src/Static/About/About.md

 - Double tap on a EQ setting to reset it to its default value.
 - Use the ALT key whilst right clicking on a track to show the alternative track-context menu.

+### Playlists

+To add something to a playlist, and create that playlist if it doesn't exist yet, you **open the context menu of a track**.
+Opening the context menu can be done by right clicking on a track, or a long tap on mobile devices.
+To move tracks around in a playlist, first select the track, then drag it.

 ### Search

 ```shell